drjchris/sfdb/README.md

     pip install "git+https://github.com/drjchris/sfdb.git#egg=sfdb"

-To update to latest version you will just have to uninstall first, then reinstall.
+To update to latest version you will have to uninstall first, then reinstall.

 To check if you have the latest version

     pip show sfdb

 ---
 <a name="creating-db"></a>